Shlomo Lipetz: World Baseball Classic

 Lipetz was one of three Israelis to play for the Israel national baseball team during the 2013 World Baseball Classic qualifiers, with Dan Rothem and Alon Leichman, however Lipetz was the only one to see playing time.
 He appeared in one game, relieving David Kopp with a 7–0 lead in the 9th versus South Africa, Lipetz recorded only 1 out giving up 2 runs on 3 walks, giving Lipetz a 54.00 ERA.

 Lipetz was again on Israel's roster for the 2017 World Baseball Classic qualifiers, as the only native Israeli on the team, with Dean Kremer as the only other player holding Israeli citizenship.
 He did not pitch in the qualifier, as Israel qualified for a spot in the main tournament.

 Lipetz was on Team Israel at the 2017 World Baseball Classic main tournament in March 2017.

-Lipetz will pitch for Team Israel in the 2023 World Baseball Classic, scheduled for March 11–15, 2023, in Miami.
-He will be playing for Team Israel manager Ian Kinsler, and alongside two-time All Star outfielder Joc Pederson, starting pitcher Dean Kremer, and others.
+Lipetz pitched for Team Israel in the 2023 World Baseball Classic.
+He played for Team Israel manager Ian Kinsler, and alongside two-time All Star outfielder Joc Pederson, starting pitcher Dean Kremer, and others.